ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 to be used -- Linux just works better in this case.
 Hopefully someday [Bash on Ubuntu on Windows](
     https://msdn.microsoft.com/en-us/commandline/wsl/about
-) gets fully fleshed out and I won't need a VM anymore!)
+) gets fully fleshed out and I won't need a VM anymore!

 Jekyll isn't the only static site generator out there, I was also deliberating about using a generator called [Pretzel](https://github.com/Code52/pretzel), which is a little more friendly to Windows-native folks and has some items that are familiar to those who write .NET.
-But ultimately Jekyll seemed to be the most widely used solution in this space and in the interest of sticking with something that is widely known and I could probably find answers about in the event I hit a snag, I decided to go with Jekyll.
+But ultimately Jekyll seemed to be the most widely used solution in this space and in the interest of sticking with something that is widely known and so I could probably find answers about in the event I hit a snag, I decided to go with Jekyll.

 ## GitHub Pages